-If you're an active participant on sites like Facebook, Twitter, Instagram, or similar social media sites, and you're either seeking U.S. entry or are in the U.S. with any status other than citizenship, think twice before you post personal things.
-The Department of Homeland Security (DHS).
+If you're an active participant on sites like Facebook, Twitter, Instagram, or similar social media sites, and you're either seeking U.S. entry or are in the U.S. with any status other than U.S. citizenship, think twice before you post personal things.
+While your friends and family might enjoy knowing about your relationships, travel, and everyday ups and downs, so might the U.S. Department of Homeland Security (DHS).

 DHS issued a public notice in the 2017 Federal Register, describing how it collects and stores social media information on temporary visa holders, immigrants (including legal permanent residents), and even naturalized U.S. citizens (those who were not citizens at birth).
 After a public comment period, the policy became official.

 Under this policy, DHS can collect social media handles or aliases, search for information on the accounts in databases and search engines, and then store the information in what's known as the immigrant's official Alien File, or "A-file."

 Customs and Border Patrol (CBP) agents may also ask to search mobile electronic devices and social media accounts at the U.S. border or ports of entry.
 If you are a U.S. citizen, CBP cannot deny you entry to the U.S., but it can seize your electronic device if you refuse to grant this access.
 If you are not a citizen, CBP can always deny you entry if you refuse to give it access to your electronic device.

 When posting on social media, be especially careful not to reveal anything showing or implying that you have ever committed a crime or are not eligible for the visa or status you are seeking or have already received.
 Also think twice before accepting friend requests from people you don't actually know.
 You don't need to become buddies with a DHS agent!